syslabcomarchive/syslabcom.theme2012/Prototype/_posts/en/services/2015-10-12-custom-solutions.md

 title: Custom solutions
 category: services
 image: showcases/oira.jpg
 summary: We offer dedicated solutions, unique to each company´s business practices and processes.
-Customisation may involve augmentation or adaptation of standard solutions, compatibility extension to additional tools and technologies or even the realisation of bespoke software solution that are built from the ground up to fit your needs.
+Customisation may involve augmentation or adaptation of standard solutions, compatibility extension to additional tools and technologies or even the realisation of bespoke software solutions that are built from the ground up to fit your needs.
 ---

 <!-- “Consulting” (Denso), “Implementation” (OiRA), “Intranet” (ikath) and “Support” (UniBW) -->